va9iff/pasta/README.md

    embedded documents in markdown editors even without Pasta

 3. Written in Go, can easily be a part of any build process

+4. Doesn't care about filetypes, Markdown is just the syntax it uses.
+Plain text, HTML, CSV or code, anything that requires pasting text from another file, Pasta got you

 ## Examples